pw-64/TabCollector/README.md

 ## Installation
 > [!IMPORTANT]
 > Distributables will not be generated anymore starting v1.4, since they require signing from the vendor's extension store.
-I am in the process of sorting this out.
-Any distributables from previous releases will not work.
->
+> Any distributables from previous releases will not work.
 > The distributables will be replaced by zips of the `/building/build/*` folders for each browser.

 ### Chrome